felixendres/rgbdslam_v2/README.md

 <img src="http://raw.githubusercontent.com/felixendres/rgbdslam_v2/hydro/media/rgbdslamv2_fr2desk.jpg" alt="RGBDSLAM on the RGB-D Benchmark Dataset" width="600">

 # Prerequisites  ################################################################
-Other versions may work, but are yet untested.
-Please report success if you use other versions.
 - Ubuntu 16.04
 - [ROS kinetic](http://wiki.ros.org/kinetic/)
+- Amd64 processor (there are known problems with ARM, mostly related to qt and opengl) Other versions may work, but are not tested.
+Please report success if you use other versions.

 # Installation ################################################################
 This is a canonical way, feel free to adapt if you known what you are doing.

 1. Put RGBDSLAMv2 in a catkin workspace: See [the catkin tutorial](http://wiki.ros.org/catkin/Tutorials/create_a_workspace) for details.
 Use git to clone this repository into your workspace's "src/" directory.
-Or download RGBDSLAMv2 as an [archive](http://codeload.github.com/felixendres/rgbdslam_v2/zip/indigo) and extract it to "src/".
+Or download RGBDSLAMv2 as an [archive](http://codeload.github.com/felixendres/rgbdslam_v2/zip/kinetic) and extract it to "src/".

 2. Download my [g2o fork|https://github.com/felixendres/g2o], put it in some other directory.
    Build and install.
 Export the environment variable `$G2O_DIR` to the installation directory to